ryx/opendatalayer-model-default/README.md

 the ODL and its tools (e.g. Builder and Validator) know where to expect which kind of data.
 Think of the model as a contract between a website and the ODL.

-E.g. this model is designed for e-commerce-driven websites (as ODL is originally built and developed within an e-commerce website) and contains a lot of product- and order-specific types.
+These mappings heavily depend on the type of website the model is designed for.
+This model for example is designed for e-commerce-driven websites (as ODL is originally built and developed within an e-commerce website) and contains a lot of product- and order-specific types.
 However, due to the modular concept it is easily possible to use ODL for any other website by simply using another model.
+E.g. a model for a blog might provide types more focused on articles, archive pages, tag lists and alike and omit all the checkout and order stuff.

 ## What are "types"?
 Because of the non-statically-typed nature of Javascript and JSON the ODL implements several virtual data